Is It Fair for a Company to Use Gratuity for Salary During COVID-19? Let's Discuss

 pooja-pawar1

-My colleague left after nine years from my company.
-After finishing the transition period, he applied for gratuity.
-However, my company told him during the COVID-19 pandemic that the company gave him salary from gratuity, so he didn't receive gratuity.
-Is it fair or unfair to him?
+My colleague left the company after nine years.
+After completing the transition period, he applied for gratuity.
+However, during the COVID-19 pandemic, the company informed him that his salary was paid from his gratuity, so he did not receive it.
+Is this fair or unfair to him?
 Please suggest.

 Madhu.T.K

-It is not only unfair but illegal to deny gratuity to an employee who left after spending 9 years.
-The employer cannot adjust salary against gratuity.
-If they had paid salary during the lockdown period, it is for the country and following the instructions of the government, and you cannot treat it as future gratuity.
-Now the remedy is to apply in Form I and wait for the response.
-If not paying, approach the controlling authority under the Payment of Gratuity Act.
+It is not only unfair but also illegal to deny gratuity to an employee who left after spending nine years with the company.
+The employer cannot adjust the salary against gratuity.
+If they paid the salary during the lockdown period, it was for the country and in compliance with government instructions, and you cannot treat it as future gratuity.
+Remedy Now, the remedy is to apply in Form I and wait for the response.
+If not paid, approach the controlling authority under the Payment of Gratuity Act.

 alok-singh1